Clustering of Local Extrema in Planck CMB maps

-Fig. \ref{fig:numberdensity} depicts the number density of local maxima (upper panel), local minima (middle panel) and pixel at the threshold (lower panel).
-Among different types of data, the $Planck$ 100 GHz series shows a deviation from Gaussian prediction.
-Since other maps are consistent with the Gaussian prediction at $1\sigma$ confidence, the deviation in the $Planck$ 100 GHz can not be a signature for the primordial non-Gaussianity.
-In addition, taking into account the cross-combination between all components makes the result to be more consistent with Gaussian field.
-Another interesting result is that, there is no significant difference between $n_{pk}(\vartheta)$ and $n_{tr}(-\vartheta)$ for all of CMB maps, as expected for a Gaussian field.
-The sharp clipping statistics is less sensitive to non-Gaussianity (lower panel of Fig. \ref{fig:numberdensity}).
+Fig. \ref{fig:numberdensity} depicts the number density of local maxima (upper panel), local minima (middle panel) and pixel (lower panel) at the threshold.
+All observations display very tiny deviation at mean threshold ($\vartheta \approx 0$).
+We should point out that, according to the local extrema number density at the mean threshold, all component separations data sets are located below the corresponding values computed for simulations.
+It turns out that the sharp clipping statistics is less sensitive to non-Gaussianity and represents more consistency with simulated maps (lower panel of Fig. \ref{fig:numberdensity}).
+Another interesting result is that, there is no significant difference between $n_{\rm pk}(\vartheta)$ and $n_{\rm tr}(-\vartheta)$ for all of the CMB maps, as expected for a Gaussian field.